NEU-SNS/intl-iot/model/README.md

 `-v DEV_NAME` - The name of the device that generated the data in `IN_PCAP`.
 This argument should match the name of a `device_name` directory (see the `exp_list.txt` section in [model_details.md](model_details.md#exp_listtxt)).
 Default is `yi-camera`.

+`-l MODEL_NAME` - The name of the model to be used to predict the device activity of `IN_PCAP`.
+Choose from `kmeans`, `knn`, or `rf`.
+The DBSCAN and spectral clustering algorithms cannot be used for prediction.
+The model must also have been generated to be used.
+Default is `rf`.

 `-o OUT_CSV` - The path to a CSV file to write the results of predicting the device activity in `IN_PCAP`.
 Default is `results.csv`.

+`-h` - Display the usage statement and exit.

 #### Notes
-- If no algorithm is specified, all five algorithms will be used to generate models.
+- If no algorithms are specified, all five algorithms will be used to generate models.
 - All directories and `OUT_CSV` will be generated if they currently do not exist.

 ### Output